Slow Roast Turbot In Lemon, Thyme, And Anchovy Oil

 The only stumbling block can be the price.
 Wild turbot can be ridiculously expensive, up to 25 euro a kilo for fillets.
 Back when I was a young commis chef it was a lot cheaper. l can still remember these massive whole turbot, the size of a small child, arriving into the kitchen sticking out of styrofoam boxes.
 Weights of 10 to 12 kilo were not uncommon and If there was a couple of big ones in the box than it would take 2 of us to lift it.
 Maybe I’m been a bit nostalgic but these bigger fish always seemed to taste better.
 Simply cut into large stakes and charred over a hot grill then served with deep-fried parsley and half a lemon….delish.

-Turbot this size are long gone because of overfishing and It’s one of the reasons you don’t see it on the average restaurant menu any more, its cost is just too prohibitive.
-This time as I was buying a whole fish it worked out a good bit cheaper at 14 euro a kilo which is only 50 cent a kilo more expensive than the farmed fish.
+Turbot this size are long gone because of overfishing and It’s one of the reasons you don’t see it on the average restaurant menu anymore, its cost is just too prohibitive.
+This time as I was buying a whole fish it worked out a good bit cheaper at 14 euro a kilo which is only 50 cents a kilo more expensive than the farmed fish.

 The downside about buying a whole turbot like this is your paying for what you can’t eat as well as what you can.
 There’s a fair amount of waste – the head, the bones, and the fins, though you could make use of them in a stock.
 Even though my piece of turbot weighed in at a hefty 1.2kg by the time it’s trimmed and cooked there’s really only enough in it to feed about 2 hungry people, 3 at a push, and anything bigger wouldn’t fit in my oven.